 How To Get To Flamingo Beach in Aruba

 As mentioned before, the beach is privately owned, which means that it’s not open to the general public.
 Because of this, it’s best to plan your trip to see the flamingos well ahead of time so that you don’t miss out on this special place.

-The ferry leaves promptly every fifteen minutes and the journey itself is super novel.
-The boat turns up right at the reception of the hotel and you have to scan your key card or pass to get on board.
-It then weaves its way along a small canal before taking to the warm waters of the Caribbean, in what is just an eight-minute voyage to Renaissance Island.
+The boats leave promptly every fifteen minutes, and the journey itself is super novel.
+The boat turns up right at the reception of the hotel, and you have to scan your key card or pass to get on board.
+It then weaves its way along a small canal before taking to the warm waters of the Caribbean in what is just an eight-minute voyage to Renaissance Island.

 The exclusive nature of the private island means that the number of visitors is very limited.
 Consequently, when you’re lounging on the beach or taking photos with the flamingos, you’ll really be able to relax in this peaceful earthly paradise and feel like a VIP.

 But first, you need to get there.
 To meet the fabulous flamingos, you’re going to have to choose between two price options.

 The best way to explore Aruba and get to the Renaissance hotel is by renting a car in Aruba!
 Driving in Aruba is super easy and safe.
 They drive on the right side of the road, the steering wheel on the left the same as in the USA.
 There is very little traffic in Aruba.
 Renting a car gives you so much more freedom!
 We always rent from Discover Cars, it is super easy, and they have the best prices.